balkian/balkian.github.com/content/post/efficient-collaboration.md

 Sure, they will make mistakes (see the next section) and need some feedback (two sections above), but that is how we all learnt.

+#### Use tools wisely

+Your students probably have little experience with code versioning, reviewing processes, time management, etc.
+A good choice of tools and some training can go a long way and make your life much easier in the long run.
+It will also give your students a taste of what working in a bigger/real company feels like and a head start.

+For instance, using git makes it easier to collaborate on code.
+It also ensures that your results will not be lost if your student's laptop gets stolen.

+Using GitLab CI or GitHub Actions to deploy public services will provide more autonomy to your students.
+It will force them to commit working code, and it will make it easier to check their results and discuss the end result.

+Using overleaf for theses has most of the advantages for collaboration as something like google docs, while being much more flexible and easier to produce formatting results.
+You may also use something like latex on a shared folder (e.g., nextcloud), although the chances of connflicts is higher, so be careful with documents that require live collaboration.
+In both cases, make sure to make the getting started experience as simple as possible: provide a sensible template, and only focus on simple features at first.

+Also, on a related note, make sure every team member has a proper development setup.
+It does not matter which tool they use (VSCode, emacs, Jetbrains), as long as they are comfortable with it and they are able to focus on actual work.
+It helps to have a sensible default for your organization that is easy to set up and use, especially because most students do not have enough experience or skill with any particular tool.

+#### Encourage cooperation

+Do not become the center of every conversation.
+If a topic can be discussed between two students, let them handle it on their own and get back to you if they need anything.

+The ability to discuss with your peers and report only when needed will be extremely important for them in the future.
+They are also likely to discuss the topic more openly and more relaxed thhan with you (no matter how approachable you are).
+That might lead to valuable insights and improvements for your team and project.

+Moreover, this attitude of open collaboration will help create those synergies we mentioned before, and make future projects easier and more enjoyable.

+#### Reward proactivity

+The whole point of this section is to get your team to work independently when possible.
+Be explicit about this goal to make sure it is clear to everyone.
+And encourage behavior that aligns with this goal, even on a small scale.

+For instance, show interest when a student has shown initiative and researched something on their own, or when they go beyond the minimum requirements.
+Sometimes, you will notice that this research was not completely well oriented or it was not a very efficient use of time.
+Do not jump straight to criticize it.
+Compliment the attitude regardless, try to find the value in the results, and be gentle when providing feedback on why other topics or tasks were higher priority or a better choice.

 #### Don't be a perfectionist

 Perfect is the enemy of done.